How to create a Carrier Management Strategy in 10 steps?

 For example:

-1. By the end of the year all trucks used by carriers should be Euro 6 and at least one third of contracted carriers has plans to invest in electric trucks before 2025.
+1. By the end of the year, all trucks used by carriers should be Euro 6, and at least one-third of contracted carriers have shared their plans to invest in electric trucks for the coming 5 years.

-2. We improve service level and transit time of our customers by > 10% in 9 months.
+2. We improved the service level and transit time of our customers by > 10% in 9 months.

 Step 2.
 Learn everything you can about your market, competition, customers and carriers

-In the end you want to make the successful matches between your customers and carriers, while obtaining your own (company)goals.
+In the end, you want to make successful matches between your customers and carriers while obtaining your own (company)goals.
 This means you need to gather information, insights and knowledge about your markets, competition, customers and carriers.

 Be aware of changing legislation and techniques.
 Take sustainability requirements like the planned ETS (Emission Trading System) for transport in Europe and the Paris Agreement, these will have impact on the transportation of goods.
 Also, long-term trends like a shortage of drivers are factors to take into account.